0abc/0abc-a22/README.md

 * For more detailed information, please have a look at **0abc-readme.pdf**

 ## Brief overview
-* Hundreds of files, containing thousands of tweaks and minor changes, most of which will probably go unnoticed
+* Dozens of hours of work, hundreds of new files, thousands of tweaks and minor changes, most of which will probably go unnoticed
 * All soldiers cost at least some metal to encourage feminization
 * All soldiers have their attack rate normalized to 1 second
-* All soldiers (citizen, mercenary, and champion) can advance in rank; instead of basic/advanced/elite, units start at rank 0 and can promote a dozen times, up to rank 12; each rank grants +5% health, attack damage, and capture strength
+* All soldiers (citizen, mercenary, and champion) can advance in rank;
+  * instead of basic/advanced/elite, units start at rank 0 and can promote a dozen times, up to rank 12;
+  * each rank grants +5% health, attack damage, and capture strength
 * Camelry, chariotry, and elephantry are now distinct classes, separate from cavalry; as a consequence, they no longer benefit from cavalry technologies
 * Cavalry, camels, and worker elephants can no longer be trained at the civic centre or crannog
-* Loot is standardized to 10% of total costs (applies to ships, siege weapons, soldiers, structures, and support units); experience is standardized to be equal to:
+* Loot is standardized to 10% of total costs (applies to ships, siege weapons, soldiers, structures, and support units);
+  * experience is standardized to be equal to:
-  100% of total costs (soldiers)
+  * 100% of total costs (soldiers)
-  50% of total costs (siege weapons, war ships)
+  * 50% of total costs (siege weapons, war ships)
-  10% of total costs (fishing boats, merchant ships, support units) 10% of maximum health (civic centres, fortresses, towers, walls) 5% of maximum health (other structures)
+  * 10% of total costs (fishing boats, merchant ships, support units)
+  * 10% of maximum health (civic centres, fortresses, towers, walls)
+  * 5% of maximum health (other structures)
 * Economic buildings and walls can be constructed in neutral territory
-* All walls and towers are stronger and more expensive; palisade and outpost are available in village phase, outposts can be upgraded individually to sentry towers in town phase, siege wall and sentry tower are available in town phase, sentry towers can be upgraded individually to defense towers in city phase, stone wall and defense tower are available in city phase;
+* All walls and towers are stronger and more expensive;
+  * palisade and outpost are available in village phase,
+   * outposts can be upgraded individually to sentry towers in town phase,
+  * siege wall and sentry tower are available in town phase,
+   * sentry towers can be upgraded individually to defense towers in city phase,
+  * stone wall and defense tower are available in city phase;
 * Phase advances no longer increase citizen soldier health nor metal gather rate
 * A third level of infantry and cavalry armoury researches is available; blacksmith can be constructed in village phase
+* Bribable (espionage: reveal their vision range for 10 seconds) are:
+  * all ships and traders
+  * heroes
-* All ships, traders, and most major buildings can be bribed (espionage: reveal their vision range for 10 seconds): civic centres, colonies, crannogs, docks, embassies, halls, libraries, markets, naval shipyards, palaces, temples, theatres, and wonders
+  * civic centres, colonies, crannogs, docks, embassies, halls, libraries, markets, naval shipyards, palaces, temples, theatres, and wonders
 * Trade gain now depends on x+x^1.5 (instead of x^2), with x the distance between markets

 ### Population size